wildfly/quickstart/kitchensink-html5-mobile/README.md

 references to minification and comment or uncomment the appropriate lines.

 Finally, wro4j runs in the compile phase so any standard build command like package, install, etc. will trigger it.
+The plugin is in a profile with an id of "minify" so you will want to specify that profile in your maven build.
 For example:

-    mvn clean package jboss-as:deploy
+    mvn clean package jboss-as:deploy -Pminify

 Running the Arquillian tests
 ============================